WLAN-Pi/wlanpi-documentation/docs/faq.md

 ## Where can I get the latest WLAN Pi image?

-You can obtain the latest base image for the WLAN Pi from the releases area of the WAN Pi GitHub repository:
+You can obtain the latest base image from the releases area of the WLAN Pi GitHub repository:

 [https://github.com/WLAN-Pi/releases/releases](https://github.com/WLAN-Pi/releases/releases){target=_blank}